Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Backpacking Food & U.S. Customs

-If you do decide to bring trail food with you to the United States, be sure to declare all food items on the customs form provided to you on your plane.
+If you decide to bring trail food to the United States, be sure to declare all food items on the customs form provided on your plane.
 Failure to report food can result in fines and penalties.
+If you bring and declare a banned food, do not worry.
+Customs authorities will discard it upon entry.
+On the other hand, if you do not declare a banned food, it will be considered smuggled, and you will face a fine or charges.

 Foods Permitted when Traveling to the United States